llmos-ai/llmos.ai/docs/user_guide/monitoring/monitoring-managemet.md

 - **Config**: View and update LLMOS monitoring settings.
 - **Prometheus Graph**: Access Prometheus metrics and graphs.
 - **Grafana**: Explore Grafana dashboards.
-- **Alertmanager**: Manage alert configurations.
+- **Alertmanager**: Explore and manage alert configurations.

 ![monitoring-management](/img/docs/monitoring-default.png)

----

 ## ServiceMonitor and PodMonitor

-`ServiceMonitors` and `PodMonitors` define how Prometheus collects metrics from endpoints.
+`ServiceMonitors` and `PodMonitors` are the custom resources created by the [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) to define how Prometheus collects metrics from endpoints.
 These configurations ensure Prometheus knows what to scrape.

-- **ServiceMonitors**: Best for most use cases; commonly used.
+- **ServiceMonitors**: Best for most use cases; commonly used for scraping service endpoint metrics.
 - **PodMonitors**: Used for specific pod-level scraping needs.

 For more details: